Opening lines are by far the most important sentences that a novelist will write.

 What Makes For a Great Opening Line?
-And How Will You Know When You’ve Written One?

 This perfect first sentence might come to you straight away or not until much later.
-You might recognize it immediately as a great opening sentence or it might take time to grow on you.
+You might recognize it immediately as a great opening line or it might take time to grow on you.

 Sooner or later, though, it will seem inconceivable to you to start your novel in any other way.

-- If you begin by naming a character, it should ideally be the main character and not a minor player.
+If you begin by naming a character, it should ideally be the main character and not a minor player.

 But these are, of course, general guidelines only and you should feel free to break them.
 (It’s the old thing: if it works, it works, even if it breaks every rule in the book.)

-Try to write an opening line that raises questions in a reader’s mind.
+Write an opening line that raises questions in a reader’s mind.